How to Set Up a Temporary Work Platform in Tight Spaces

 • Folding Work Platforms

-Lightweight aluminum platforms are perfect for small maintenance tasks or finishing work.
+Lightweight aluminum work platforms are perfect for small maintenance tasks or finishing work.
 They fold flat for easy transport and can be repositioned quickly in narrow spaces.

 • Mini Scaffolds and Baker Scaffolds